Reaching Out to Family

 August is an especially good month for refocusing on our call to love our family through witness to the Gospel: August ends with the feast days of two saints who will guide us, St. Monica and St. Augustine of Hippo.
 Augustine was raised by his faithful mother and pagan father and refused Christianity in dramatic ways in his early adulthood.
 But he became one of the most prolific converts to the faith ever, and his theology still has a enormous impact on how we practice the faith today.
 Monica is the unsung heroine, however-she never stopped praying for her wayward son and reaching out, offering witness, trusting in God, and more.
 All this in the midst of what was clearly a difficult marriage and her own challenges with addiction.
 We can - and should - ask for Augustine and Monica’s intercession in our prayers for our drifted family.

 One of the best resources available for approaching this reality with your family is Brandon Vogt’s Return: How to Draw Your Child Back to Church.
 (And it works for other family members as well, but the statistics bear out: we are losing our adult children.)
-That book is currently available as an ebook here: https://helpthemreturn.com/gameplan-international (and is coming out in paperback in a second edition in 2021).
+Learn more about the book here.

 1) Dedicate daily prayer for this person.
 Seems obvious, but do we do it?
 Our prayers are used by the Lord in ways that are mysterious, but powerful.
 Do this, consistently, before you do anything else.
 This can be the novena to Sts.
 Monica and Augustine below, or your own heartfelt prayer, a rosary, etc.

 2) Maintain relationship.
 If you have a good relationship, great.
 Keep it up.
 If you don’t, be humble and mend it as best you can.
 The following steps happen within relationship.